sandesh300/DevSecOps-Pipeline-on-AWS-EKS/README.md

 ---

-## Step 4: Install AWS CLI and Configure It
+## Step 4: Installing AWS CLI and Configure It

 1. **Install AWS CLI:**